leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Below the more complex regex that is able to extract above data
 ```((?(?=,))(\w+), (\w+)(.*)|.*)```

-You could test it out on [https://regex101.com/r/1lwQEF/14](https://regex101.com/r/1lwQEF/14) which contain the above data as well
+You could test it out at [https://regex101.com/r/1lwQEF/14](https://regex101.com/r/1lwQEF/14) which contain the above data as well

 // python does not support regex conditional statements
 //it works on regex101 though https://regex101.com/r/1lwQEF/12